mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 There are six worlds in the subsector (Heroni, Catuz, Jokotre, Palique, Fenl's Gren, and Duale) that are Amber Zoned and there are no Red Zones.
 However, access to what is left of the Imperial Research Station on Duale is not possible.
 Details of what the station was working on are unavailable but in 1102 a massive explosion caused heavy damage to the station and caused its temporary abandonment.
 Naval assets and Imperial Marines remain on station (at a curiously respectful distance) to prevent intruders from entering the site.

 Palique’s Amber Zone is due to frequent meteor bombardment.
 The world is a captured body following a highly eccentric orbit, which takes it through one of the system’s two planetoid belts twice a year.
-Although conveniently placed as an industrial centre for minerals mined from the rich belts, Palique can be a hazardous destination for starships.
+Although conveniently placed as an industrial center for minerals mined from the rich belts, Palique can be a hazardous destination for starships.
 All of the world’s cities are deep underground for protection and the world is justly famous for the quality of vacc suits and vacuum- environment survival gear manufactured there.

 Pimane is an interesting astrophysical oddity.
 Its surface has a number of extremely deep rift valleys that contain an atmosphere dense enough to support life, although the surface is a near-vacuum.